Using long-term book promotion strategies can generate much more exposure for you as an author and your books.

 All I can say is that this month is historically one of the quietest in the year for book sales for me.
 But my sales have still been steady and regular.

-So I would say yes, and that they probably came via my indexed pages that have been listed for ages, rather than from posts or tweets on social media.
+So I would say yes, and they probably came via my indexed pages that have been listed for ages rather than from posts or tweets on social media.

 But I have never noticed a sales spike due to my increased social media activity.
 Don’t worry; I have tried.

 Social media is just one ingredient in the mix.
 But it may not be as crucial as you think in helping you sell books.

-However, it can be a very productive tool to use to get blog traffic to a new blog post, while you are waiting for Google to index it.
+However, it can be a very productive tool to get blog traffic to a new blog post while waiting for Google to index it.

 My belief is that indexed pages are my investment account to ensure my future book sales.

-As a last note, I do have to say that social media, used well, can have an instant and positive effect on book sales.
+As a last note, I have to say that social media, used well, can have an instant and positive effect on book sales.